Know Or You Will Owe

 - Avoid charging close to your credit line limit: keep your balance low!

-- Review your credit report annually
+- Review your credit report annually and correct any errors

 - Limit inquiries on your credit report by not applying for too many new accounts at once (firm offers do not count as inquiries!)